Miley Cyrus Wears See-Through Crop-Top In ‘Bangerz’ Era Throwback Photo: ‘I Invented Nipple Pasties’

 “It’s still iconic,” another wrote.

 As The Inquisitr reported, Miley’s previous post is also a photo from the Bangerz era, specifically from her album release party.
-In it she’s wearing a pink satin bra, matching skirt and her hair looks a bit disheveled.
+In it she’s wearing a pink satin bra, a matching skirt, and her hair looks a bit disheveled.
 In the caption, she reveals that she was drunk in the photo.
 The post currently has over 1.5 million likes and over 7,000 comments.

-Bangerz is arguable Miley Cyrus’ most polarizing album’s as it represents a huge change in not just her musical direction but her persona as well.
+Bangerz is arguable Miley Cyrus’ most polarizing albums as it represents a huge change in not just her musical direction but her persona as well.
 As the name of the project indicates, Bangerz has a significant hip hop/trap influence.
-In her most recent Instagram post she thanks some of her then-collaborators and it’s a photo of rappers French Montana, Future and trap producer Mike Will Made it.
+In her most recent Instagram post, she thanks some of her then-collaborators and it’s a photo of rappers French Montana, Future, and producer Mike Will Made it.
 This sound of the album and her twerking on stage caused many to accuse Miley of cultural appropriation.
-She also received critiques for seemingly glorifying drug use in her Billboard no.2 single “We Can’t Stop.”
+She also received critiques for seemingly glorifying drug use in her Billboard No.2 single “We Can’t Stop.”

 Miley would later say that she felt sexualized after their time on stage.